 - aerobics room with daily schedule of group fitness classes

-Mercer's Career Services staff supports both current students and alumni through career guidance, job search assistance, and graduate school search assistance.
+Mercer's Center for Career and Professional Development staff supports both current students and alumni through career guidance, job search assistance, and graduate school search assistance.
 We can help your student choose a major, decide on a career path, secure internships, locate graduate programs, write a personal statement, build and modify a résumé, and prepare for an interview.

-Our Career Services office organizes career and graduate fairs each semester and actively collaborates with employers and recruiters to place our students and graduates in positions to succeed.
+Our Center for Career and Professional Development office organizes career and graduate fairs each semester and actively collaborates with employers and recruiters to place our students and graduates in positions to succeed.
 Mercer graduates are pursuing jobs and graduate programs all over the world, with three of our recent graduates receiving Fulbright Awards to pursue research opportunities abroad in France, Poland, and Brazil.

-In addition, Career Services helps students find internships, and the majority of Mercer students participate in at least one, and often more, prior to graduation.
+In addition, the Center for Career and Professional Development helps students find internships, and the majority of Mercer students participate in at least one, and often more, prior to graduation.